 Survey of School Food Authority (SFA) Directors

 All sampled SFA directors will be mailed an invitation letter (Appendix C.1), requesting their participation in the study.
 They will have the option of completing the accompanying hard copy of the survey instrument or the survey on the Web.
 The invitation letter will also alert the SFA directors to the availability of the enclosed survey on the web, along with the URL, secure login, and password.
 Given the breadth and depth of information to be collected through these surveys, respondents will be provided with the opportunity to save their progress and complete the survey in more than one sitting.
-Two weeks after the initial mailing, an email reminder will be sent to SFA directors with email address (Appendix C.2).
+Two weeks after the initial mailing, an email reminder will be sent to SFA directors with email addresses (Appendix C.2).
 The email will also include a link to the URL and their username and password to log-in and complete the survey.
 For SFA directors with no email address available on file, a postcard reminder (Appendix C.3) will be sent two weeks after the initial mailing.
 Replacement hard copy surveys will be mailed to SFA directors upon request.
 Another reminder email or postcard will be sent at the end of the third week.
 If hard copy or web surveys are not completed within four weeks of data collection, trained interviewers will call SFA directors and remind them to respond to the survey.
 They will be given the option of completing the survey over the telephone.
 Data collected over the telephone will be entered using the web-based version of the survey.
 The data collection effort for this study will span a 13 week period from March 15 to June 15, 2011.
 A thank you letter (Appendix C.4) will be mailed to all SFA directors who participated in the study at the end of the 13 week data collection period.

 Survey of State Agency Child Nutrition (CN) Directors

 All State Agency CN Directors will be mailed an invitation letter (Appendix C.5), requesting their participation in the study and completion of the accompanying hard copy of the survey instrument.
 In instances where the surveys are not returned within 2 weeks, we will ask the State Agency directors to complete the survey by telephone.
-If requested, we will send them a copy and follow-up again.
+If requested, we will send them another copy of the survey instrument and follow-up again.
 The data collection duration for the Survey of State Agency CN Directors will span a 13 week period from March 15 through June 15, 2011.
 A thank you letter will be mailed to all State Agency CN Directors who participated in the study at the end of the 13 week data collection period (Appendix C.6).

 How frequently will the information be collected?